-Which feelings characterise her world?
+ch aspects of the character's personality are highlighted? and aspects of the character's personality are highlighted: mother • ch feelings characterise her world?
 3 DO the following activities in pairs.

-- 1 From whose point of view is the situation introduced? - 2 What kind of narrator is used? - 3 Dickens uses many techniques to 'tag' characters.
+1 From whose point of view is the situation introduced?
+What kind of narrator is used?
+2 3 Dickens uses many techniques to 'tag' characters.
 One way is to give them names that sound like their qualities.
 The name 'Murdstone' is composed of two words.
 Can you find out their meaning?
-What do they suggest about the personality of Clara's husband? - 4 Another technique used by Dickens to portray characters is to associate them with particular objects.
+What do they suggest about the personality of Clara's husband?
+4 Another technique used by Dickens to portray characters is to associate them with particular objects.
 What objects surround Miss Murdstone?
-What do they tell you about her personality? - 5 What do the sight of Mr and Miss Murdstone cause in David?
-What do they represent to him? - 6 What tenses are employed in the text?
+What do they tell you about her personality?
+5 What do the sight of Mr and Miss Murdstone cause in David?
+What do they represent to him?
+6 What tenses are employed in the text?
 Where does a shift tense occur?
-What is the function of both tenses? - 7 What is the main theme of the text?

-REPORT what you have learnt about the features and meaning of the passage.

-COMPETENCE: PRODUCING A WRITTEN TEXT ON A GIVEN SUBJECT

-WRITE a 10/12-line paragraph about the Victorian ambivalence about philanthropy and 'self-help'.
+What is the function of both tenses?
+7 What is the main theme of the text?
+4 REPORT what you have learnt about the features and meaning of the passage.
+COMPETENCE: PRODUCING A WRITTEN TEXT ON A GIVEN SUBJECT 5 WRITE a 10/12-line paragraph about the Victorian ambivalence about philanthropy and 'self-help'.
 Refer to the historical and social context (\rightarrow 5.1 and B2 Exams, p.
-228) and to this text, where Dickens deliberately criticised the 'education' given to David by the Murdstones.
+8) and to this text, where Dickens deliberately criticised the 'education' given to David by the Murdstones.
 In this and other novels he opened the debate on what schools should be like.
 Why had education become necessary, but was also considered dangerous?

-COMPETENCE: LINKING LITERATURE TO PERSONAL EXPERIENCE
+COMPETENCE: LINKING LITERATURE TO PERSONAL EXPERIENCE 6 DISCUSS.

-DISCUSS.
 Fear is not considered to be a good motive for learning in modern times.
 Is this true in your experience?
 Can fear be a useful teaching tool?
 Does it persuade you to learn?
 Consider sport, music and other leisure activities as well as school lessons.